Are virtual services right for your family, school or district?

 Allison Soars in High School with Clarke’s Mainstream Services

 Allison was diagnosed as profoundly deaf at birth.
-Her parents learned about cochlear implants before her first birthday and Allison was fitted for hearing aids not long after to help her.
+Her parents learned about cochlear implants before her first birthday and Allison was fitted for hearing aids not long after to help her access sound.
 Early access to sound is crucial for students working to develop listening and spoken language skills.
-Allison’s hearing aids did not provide her with adequate access to sound, and after working closely with an audiologist, Allison was a candidate for a unilateral cochlear implant.
-Allison received her first implant at 18 months, which was the first time Allison heard the sound.
+Allison’s hearing aids did not provide her with adequate access to sound, and after working closely with an audiologist, Allison was identified as a candidate for a unilateral cochlear implant.
+Allison received her first implant at 18 months, which was the first time Allison heard sounds.
 Allison later received her second implant at four years old and said her first word at five.
 Allison aged out of her Listening and Spoken Language program at the end of first grade.
-Her parents were told there were very few options available to meet their daughter’s advanced needs and were directed to Clarke.
+Her parents were told there were very few options available to meet their daughter’s advanced needs and the family was directed to Clarke.

-In 2012, her family moved from the Pacific Northwest to Western Massachusetts and enrolled at Clarke’s Mainstream Services—offering LSL expertise and itinerant teacher of the deaf services—to help children succeed alongside their peers with typical hearing in mainstream schools.
+In 2012, Allison’s family moved from the Pacific Northwest to Western Massachusetts and enrolled in Clarke’s Mainstream Services—offering LSL expertise and itinerant teacher of the deaf services—to help children succeed alongside their peers with typical hearing in mainstream schools.

 More Stories